 When your thyroid is under-functioning, it is a symptom that something else is going on inside your body.
 Finding that root cause is essential to getting the treatment that you need.
 Work with your doctor to go over your medical history and symptoms to pinpoint possible causes, such as a nutritional imbalance.

-Finding the right medicine is important, but so is feeding your body the right foods.
+Finding the right medicine is essential, but so is feeding your body the right foods.
 Once I found a doctor who was willing to work with me, she immediately recommended that I stop eating gluten and dairy.
 I wasn't sure it would make a difference, but I gave it a try, and she was right!
 Some of my symptoms eased considerably.

 Dietary changes made a world of difference, and a whole new path to health opened up before me.
 I began to read and study and test certain foods to see if any other changes would help.
-It's been an on-going process for me, and I wish I had known about seeing a nutritionist early-on.
+It's been an on-going process for me, and I wish I had known about seeing a thyroid nutritionist early-on.
 Having their knowledge and support would have given me a lot of hope that I initially lacked.

 When I got my diagnosis, I was sad and frustrated, thinking that my life and lifestyle would change forever.
 While that is true, it didn't end up being the way I thought it would.
 A lot of doors have opened up to me since I started on this journey.
 I've made friends with people online and in my daily life who are going through similar situations.
-I've learned a lot by reading and studying to stay informed and up to date on the latest health news.
+I've learned a lot by reading and studying to stay informed and updated on the latest health news.
 My diagnosis turned into a new way of life and a path to health and wellness.

 Having hypothyroidism can be discouraging at times.
 Especially early on.
 And it can be lonely if you don't have someone to talk to or who knows what you're going through.
 Don't give up!
 Reach out and find a friend locally or online who will listen to you and encourage you when you need it.
-There are a lot of us out there and we need to stick together.
+There are a lot of us out there, and we need to stick together.

 Find inspiration for a healthy way to support your thyroid